GasinAn/lexamples/README.md

 # lexamples
-Small .tex files which show the basics of using LaTeX.
+Small .tex files which show the basics of using LaTeX

-lexamples.tex: English version.
+lexamples.tex: English version

-clexamples.tex: simplified Chinese version.
+clexamples.tex: simplified Chinese version